 Mitchum, which is wholly owned by my employer, launched a new site on Sunday, May 15, 2011.
-While Max over at image0, set up the back-end development on Sitecore and managed the development process with Scrummy (check out his in-depth post about this here), I wired up the front-end code.
+While Max over at image0], set up the back-end development on Sitecore and managed the development process with Scrummy, I wired up the front-end code.
 As with a previous site I worked on for my bosses, I just hooked up most of the front-end code and didn’t design it.

 Despite the tight time constraint and late nights, this was a pretty easy project.
 I walked away with two major positives: I used a lot of cool new front-end development tools in my work and really refined the process of “thinking” like a developer.